zack1284/MLOps-01/README.md

  - If you run into error "import boto 3 ".
 Run the following command in your enviroment `pip install boto3`
  - mlflow's function : `mlflow run [URI or Git repo] --no-conda` did not work well with docker.
 If conda.yml file is in the same directory with docker-compose.yml, it would report error.
 - `sudo chmod -R 777 build.sh`
+- visual studio code install "docker extension" and "remote containers".
+The docker extension is important.